0207 856 0464 BOOK A CONSULTATION

 Feeling physically ill more often

-Diagnosing sleep disturbance.
+Diagnosing sleep disturbance

 It’s common for patients to spot symptoms of sleep disturbance.
-Much of the time, people come to our clinic purely because of poor sleep.
+Much of the time, people come to our clinic purely because of trouble sleeping.
 Sometimes people don’t recognise their sleep difficulties directly and seek treatment for issues like anxiety and depression.
 They often later report sleep disturbances in the questionnaires we ask them to complete.
 Usually, we get a more detailed understanding of your sleeping patterns using self-reporting techniques like sleep tracking diaries and observational instruments.
 These help us assess the quality and amount of your sleep across a few weeks.
 You may face many different problems that disturb your sleep.
 Tracking actual sleep patterns is a valuable starting point for deciding on the treatment of insomnia.

 We also consider possible triggers such as: